 - large knob of Sabatino Tartufi white truffle butter

-- small handful fresh flat-leaf parsley, chopped finely
+- small handful of fresh flat-leaf parsley, chopped finely

 - 6 large free-range eggs (2 beaten lightly, 4 left whole in their shells)

 - 125g breadcrumbs